 For even more variety, look into some quicker chews, like rabbit ears or fish skins.
 They may not last long, but they can still be a rewarding treat and provide many of the benefits of a natural chew.

-Tougher Does Not Mean Safer
+1. Tougher Does Always Mean Better

 Bones, antlers and cow hooves are very popular among tough chewers, but they are too hard for many dogs.
 If you’ve fed these natural chews without incident, that’s great, but just know that the risk is there.

 Hard chews are not suitable for puppies, seniors, and dogs with compromised dental health.
-The risk of tooth damage is high.
+The risk of tooth damage is too high.

 A good rule of thumb is to stick to chews that you can indent slightly with your nail.
 This doesn’t completely eliminate the risk of your dog damaging their teeth, but it does decrease the odds.